Start a career in software development with Python

 What is the course about?

 This course equips you with the skills expected of a beginning software developer.
-It integrates three of popular courses listed below, augmented by a general orientation to working in software development.
+It includes the content of two of our progressive python courses:

 • Intermediate Python

 Augmented by general orientation to working in software development.
 Most importantly, you will develop an ongoing project that can become the start of your online portfolio, a valuable job-hunting resource that will showcase your capabilities to potential recruiters.